icruzr93/catalog-challenge/readme.md

 - (i) admins to create / update / delete products and to create / update / delete other admins.
 - (ii) anonymous users who can only retrieve products information but can't make changes.

-Whenever an admin user makes a change in a product (for example, if a price is adjusted), we need to notify all other admins about the change, either via email or other mechanism.
+Whenever an admin user makes a change in a product, we need to notify all other admins about the change, either via email or other mechanism.

 It keeps track of the number of times every single product is queried by an anonymous user.